 - Make spider-webs out of black rubbish bags

-- Hang some “ghosts” make from old sheets from your tree
+- Hang some “ghosts” made from old sheets from your tree

-- Draw on white paper cups with black marker pen to make ghosts
+- Draw on white paper cups with a black marker pen to make ghosts

 - Make pumpkins out of rocks by painting them orange and using black paint to make eyes and a mouth